robotics-upo/siar_navigation/README.md

 Here you can find the instruction for executing the simulations presented in the paper "Sampling-based planning for a sewer inspection ground robot" in the European Conference on Mobile Robots (EMCR 2019).
 The four different planners were tested in the in a testbench of simulations in synthetic maps, where the planner with the best performance was t-RRT.
 Finally, this t-RRT planner in realistic simulations using the Gazebo high fidelity robot simulator.
 The model and world used in the simulations can be found at [https://github.com/robotics-upo/siar_simulator].

+All the code was developed and tested in Ubuntu 16.04 and ROS Kinetic.

 #### Synthetic map

 Run the following command to execute all the synthetic map simulations presented in the paper: